Questions?

 City of Brampton Parks And Forestry

 Each city has different by-laws and rules when it comes to the removal of living/healthy trees.
+Visit our Areas of Service page wehre we list Halton Peel municipalities and provide information about by-laws for tree removal.
 Give us a call and we can help you navigate the issue by providing an Arborist Report, which is the first step you will need before contacting the City.
 If your tree is 100% dead, imminently hazardous or terminally diseased, we would be more than happy to remove it for you.
 We can discuss options when we come to give you a free quote.

 Do you have a question?